• Skip to primary navigation

 Strategies to mitigate call risk

-While call risk is an inherent characteristic of many bonds, you can take proactive steps to mitigate its impact on your portfolio.
-By carefully selecting bonds and diversifying your investments, you can enhance your resilience against early redemption and protect your investment returns.
-Let’s explore some effective strategies to minimize the impact of Call Risk.
+Carefully select bonds and diversify your investments.
+These actions will enhance your resilience against early redemption and protect your investment returns.
+Let’s explore some effective strategies to minimize the impact of call risk.

 Choose callable bonds wisely